SpyglassMC/Spyglass/packages/vscode-extension/README.md

 ## Module system

 The whole Spyglass project, including its source code and output, uses ES module.
-Except for the `dist` output of the `vscode-extension` package, as VS Code cannot consume ES modules as extensions ([microsoft/vscode#130367](https://github.com/microsoft/vscode/issues/130367)).
+However, as VS Code cannot consume ES modules as extensions ([microsoft/vscode#130367](https://github.com/microsoft/vscode/issues/130367)), this package defaults to use CommonJS modules, with file extensions `mjs` and `mts` to explicitly override that,